Aashi24/shreyakr-portfolio/final_project_shreya.md

 ## Call to Action :

 Take National Geographic's Pledge against Plastic and make a genuine effort to reduce your plastic consumption.
 Small changes will go a long way!
-As future policy makers and influencers we should all take actions in order to curb this plastic ma
+As future policy makers and influencers we should all take actions in order to curb this menace

 It is time to say "Okay Boomer" and undo the damage done to our planet because of sheer neglect.